-Weeks in lockdown gave us all the opportunity to brush up on our Central European classics.
-After last week’s list of ten must-watch cult movies from Poland, here’s our list of five all-time iconic movies from Hungary anyone should have on their watchlist.
+Budapest, Hungary – Time to brush up on our Central European classics!
+After our list of ten must-watch cult movies from Poland, here’s our list of five all-time iconic movies from Hungary anyone should have on their watchlist.

 People of the Mountains (Emberek a havason, 1942) by István Szőts